GameStop share price: What’s behind the 8,000% run?

 Shorts remain short

-Despite the feverish atmosphere that continues to build around GME, some, such as well-known short-seller Andrew Left, remains bearish on the stock.
+Despite the feverish atmosphere that continues to build around GME, some, such as the well-known short-seller Andrew Left, remain bearish on the stock.

 Left’s Citron Research last week tweeted that ‘GameStop buyers at these levels are the suckers at this poker game’ while adding that ‘$GME going to $20 buy at your own risk.’

 After being derided and threatened for this view, Left said he would no longer comment on GME.

 He seems to have revised this commitment to a media blackout somewhat, telling Reuters on Tuesday that he was still short GME (despite the colossal run up in price); while adding that:

 ‘Had never been involved in GameStop and came to this right now, would I still be short this stock?
 100 percent.’

 ‘This is an old school, failing mall-based video retailer and investors can’t change the perception of that,’ Mr Left added.